tpascarella/sr50/docs/investing/cryptocurrency.md

 ### - Global metrics

 ![Up and to the right](/img/052322metrics.svg)
-Up and to the right.
+Highly volatile, but up and to the right.

 ## ***TAKE PROPER PRECAUTIONS***